Meyer (family of bronze casters): Johann (I)

 Johann (I), also called Hans, died in 1610.
-He must have spent time, possibly part of his journeyman years, in Lübeck.
+He must have spent time, possibly as a wandering journeyman, in Lübeck.
 This can be derived from a dispute he had with the guild in Lübeck, when he was already in Riga.
 The guild accused him of having poached assistants from his colleagues there.
 He seems to have been for some time in military service as in the abovementioned dispute his first wife was pejoratively referred to as a soldiers’ moll (öffentliche Haerhure).
 The high-tech knowledge and skill of cannon-casters was constantly needed in the army.
 After years of travel in military service Hans Meyer came to Riga, at the time a German-speaking town, to become assistant to the caster to the City Michel Baier.
 Before 1582 he took over Baier's workshop and was appointed his successor in 1585.
 Meyer was in permanent scuffle with the Riga guild and became a member only in 1594.
-The inscription on a bell he made for St. Peter's church in 1585 is a testimony of this difficult circumstances: "In Gottes Namen hat mich Hans Meyer gegossen, das hat manigen verdrose" (In the Name of God Hans Meyer cast me, which did annoy some people).
+The inscription on a bell he made for St. Peter's church in 1585 is a testimony of his difficult circumstances: "In Gottes Namen hat mich Hans Meyer gegossen, das hat manigen verdrose" (In the Name of God Hans Meyer cast me, which did annoy some people).
 Hans died in 1610.
 He left behind his second wife Catarina Bordinck and at least three underage children.
 Catarina continued to run the workshop until around 1612 when it was taken over by Medardus Gessus (Gesus, Gisus) from Constance whom she possibly married.
 Hans Meyer is said to have been the best caster ever active in Latvia.
 Some of his cannons (called “Buchse” in 16th century German) are still preserved.

 Georg

 Georg, also called Jürgen or Gorgen, died in 1657.
-He was son of Johann (I) and may have learned in 1610, still underaged, under his father's successor, the itinerant caster Medardus Gessus.
+He was the son of Johann (I) and may have learned in 1610, still underaged, under his father's successor, the itinerant caster Medardus Gessus.
 Georg himself became caster to the City of Riga in 1627 after master Medardus, possibly his stepfather, had left Riga for Stockholm in 1623.
 Four years later, in 1631, he was awarded citizenship.
 He died before November 23, 1657, and left behind a wife Anna Bruens (died after 1663) and a son named Johann, whose profession is unknown.